fabdullah230/OSL-Trade-Matching-Engine/README.md

 **Running the code:**
 For simplicity, it is best to clone the repo, build the project and run the application using IntelliJ IDEA.
 Run the `OslTradeMatchingEngineApplication`class to start the application.
+The application will start running on port 8080.

 **Requirements:**
 Zookeeper running on localhost:2181